SebKuzminsky/MazakVQC1540/Bøn-README.md

 ## Servo amps

-This machine has TRS-50B servo amps.
+The servo amps are labeled: Mitsubishi Meldas TRS-50B BN624A559G52 AXO4D

 Each servo amp presents these pins on CAM1:

 Drive Pin Name | Notes
 ---------------+----------------------------------------------------------